hengyuf/multi-diff/README.md

 ## Acknowledgements
-The Robert Bosch GmbH is acknowledged for financial support.# multi-diff
+The Robert Bosch GmbH is acknowledged for financial support.
-# multi-diff
-# multi-diff